 Baytril is a broad spectrum antimicrobial antibiotic that is effective against primary and secondary bacterial and mycoplasma pathogens associated with chronic respiratory disease in chickens and turkeys.

-The following information is about Baytril 10% oral solution shown in the image top right.
+The following information is about Baytril 10% oral solution.
 There is also a 2.5% solution.

 Used to treat: Chronic Respiratory Disease and Mycoplasma in chickens and turkeys.